 Nice attractive uppers.
 Not suitable for use off smooth surfaces due to flimsy sole, retains moisture and too hot for a lightweight boot.
 Sole doesn't last very long.
 I would not buy this boot again for any purpose.

 All Tahoe versions

-In addition to the 7 men's reviews above, there are 2 reviews for other versions of the Tahoe.
+In addition to the 8 men's reviews above, there is 1 review for another version of the Tahoe.
 Read all reviews »